-All applications for LSA, LSA+, FSP, and Exchange programs are now available on-line.
+All applications for LSA, LSA+, FSP, and Exchange programs will be available on-line in mid-September.
 Be sure to save your application as you go along and do so often.
 There is a "save" button at the bottom of the screen.
 Your application will not be submitted until you select the "submit" button which is also at the bottom of the screen.
-Students are expected to devise a clear and coherent plan of study before applying.
+Undergraduate students are expected to devise a clear and coherent plan of study before applying.

-Application to the Dartmouth Off-Campus Programs is open to all undergraduates in good standing who plan to complete the necessary prerequisite course(s) and obtain parental permission.
+Applications to the Dartmouth Guarini Institute Programs are open to all undergraduates in good standing who plan to complete the necessary prerequisite course(s) and obtain parental permission.
 Acceptance to these programs is based on the application, recommendations and, in some cases, interviews.
-Students must also have completed English 5 or the equivalent and the First-Year Seminar.
+Undergraduate students must also have completed English 5 or the equivalent and the First-Year Seminar.
 Because of limited room, it is not always possible for every student who applies to be accepted.
 Programs are open to Dartmouth students only.

-Application forms for the 2012-2013 academic year are available online at www.dartmouth.edu/~ocp.
+Application forms for the 2016-2017 academic year will be available online at www.dartmouth.edu/~ocp by mid-September.
 All forms must be completed by the appropriate application deadline.
 It is the student's responsibility to find out the deadlines for application.
 Faculty directors will decide whether late applications will be considered.
 Students wishing to complete the language requirement by going on an LSA must plan to do so by the end of their seventh term in residence.

 Dartmouth College Exchange Programs